- Guidance to prison officers on offences to be referred to the police

 A Section 29 OAPA 1861 charge may be appropriate where the defendant, who claims not to have intended really serious harm, nonetheless cannot deny an intent to burn (or maim, or disfigure, or disable the victim), either because on the prosecution evidence it is appropriate to accept this lesser level of intent or because it will reduce this matter to one to be resolved by a Newton hearing, rather than a trial issue – see Selection of Charges (section 6) of the Code for Crown Prosecutors.

 Prosecutors should recognise that attempting to commit an offence will not normally attract the same sentence as committing the full offence (R v Johnson 2 Cr App R (S) 88).
 Section 29 OAPA 1861 recognises the gravity of those who are armed with substances which burn, maim, disfigure, disable or do really serious harm to others, and who cast them, and this is reflected in the maximum penalty of life imprisonment, whether or not injury is caused – see s.29 OAPA 1861 in the Offences Against the Person - Charging Standard legal guidance.

 To commit any of the section 40 Prison Act 1952 offences, the activity must be carried out without authorisation.

 Prosecutors should note that there will be instances in which there are legitimate reasons why staff or professional visitors may seek to convey List A, B or C items into or out of a prison, take documentation or transmit information out of a prison or use cameras or sound-recording equipment within a prison.
-In such instances, an authorisation needs to be in place to enable an individual to convey items or conduct activities which are prescribed and restricted by the Act.
+In such instances, an authorisation needs to be in place to enable an individual to convey items or conduct activities which are prescribed and restricted by the PA 1952.